 - Two general types of NLG - Data-to-text.
 Phrase a new text with data from a knowledge base. - Text-to-text.
-Rewrite a given text into another text. - What makes NLG challenging? - NLG requires to choose and create a specific textual representation from many potential representations. - Challenges.
+Write an output text in response to a given input text. - What makes NLG challenging? - NLG requires to choose and create a specific text among many potential candidate text. - Challenges.
 Grammaticality, coherence, naturalness, and many more - Disclaimer - Only a high-level introduction to selected NLG techniques is given below; more may be needed for working with NLG in general.